xraypy/xraylarch/doc/tutorial/io.rst

    :type labels:  string, ``None``, or ``False``

-    The commentchar argument (#;% by default) sets the valid comment characters: if the the first character in a line matches one of these, the line is marked as a  header lines.
+    The commentchar argument (#;% by default) sets the valid comment characters: if the first character in a line matches one of these, the line is marked as a  header lines.

     Header lines continue until a line with '#----' (that is, any